-Safety Warnings Common for Sanding and Polishing Operations
+Safety Warnings Common for Grinding, Sanding, Wire Brushing, Polishing, or Abrasive Cutting-Off Operations

-- This power tool is intended to function as a sander or polisher.
+- This power tool is intended to function as a sander and polisher.
 Read all safety warnings, instructions, illustrations and specifications provided with this power tool.
-Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury. - 2.
-Operations such as grinding, wire brushing, or cutting-off are not recommended to be performed with this power tool.
-Operations for which the power tool was not designed may create a hazard and cause personal injury. - 3.
-Do not use accessories which are not specifically designed and recommended by the tool manufacturer.
+Failure to follow all instructions listed below may result in electric shock, fire and/or serious injury. - Operations such as grinding, wire brushing, or cutting-off are not recommended to be performed with this power tool.
+Operations for which the power tool was not designed may create a hazard and cause personal injury. - Do not use accessories which are not specifically designed and recommended by the tool manufacturer.
 Just because the accessory can be attached to your power tool, it does not assure safe operation. - 4.
 The rated speed of the accessory must be at least equal to the maximum speed marked on the power tool.
-Accessories running faster than their RATED SPEED can break and fly apart. - 5.
-The outside diameter and the thickness of your accessory must be within the capacity rating of your power tool.
-Incorrectly sized accessories cannot be adequately guarded or controlled.

-- 6. The arbor size of wheels, flanges, backing pads or any other accessory must properly fit the spindle of the power tool.
+Accessories running faster than their RATED SPEED can break and fly apart. - The outside diameter and the thickness of your accessory must be within the capacity rating of your power tool.
+Incorrectly sized accessories cannot be adequately guarded or controlled. - 6.
+The arbor size of wheels, flanges, backing pads or any other accessory must properly fit the spindle of the power tool.
 Accessories with arbor holes that do not match the mounting hardware of the power tool will run out of balance, vibrate excessively and may cause loss of control. - 7.
 Do not use a damaged accessory.
 Before each use inspect the accessory such as abrasive wheels for chips and cracks, backing pad for cracks, tear or excess wear, wire brush for loose or cracked wires.
 If power tool or accessory is dropped, inspect for damage or install an undamaged accessory.
 After inspecting and installing an accessory, position yourself and bystanders away from the plane of the rotating accessory and run the power tool at maximum no-load speed for one minute.
-Damaged accessories will normally break apart during this test time. - 8.
-Wear personal protective equipment.
-Depending on application, use face shield, safety goggles or safety glasses.
-As appropriate, wear dust mask, hearing protectors, gloves and workshop apron capable of stopping small abrasive or workpiece fragments.
-The eye protection must be capable of stopping flying debris generated by various operations.
-The eye protection must be capable of stopping flying debris generated by various operations.
-The dust mask or respirator must be capable of filtering out particles generated by your operation.
-Prolonged exposure to high intensity noise may cause hearing loss.
+Damaged accessories will normally break apart during this test time.